Multichannel Speech Separation with Narrow-band Conformer: Experiments

 \subsubsection{Training Configurations}

 According to our preliminary experiments, we set the kernel size of the first convolution layer and the last transposed convolution layer to 4, and the kernel size of group convolutions to 3.
-The number of self-attention heads is set to 8.
-The number of groups for group convolution and group normalization is set to 8.
+The number of self-attention heads, and the number of groups for group convolution and group normalization are all set to 8.
 The numbers of hidden units $H_1$ and $H_2$ are set to 192 and 384, respectively.
 The numbers of modified Conformer blocks and group convolution blocks are set to $L_1=4$ and $L_2=3$, respectively.

 The sampling rate is 16 kHz.
 STFT is applied to speech signals using a hanning window of length 512 samples (32ms) with a hop size of 256 samples.
 The network is trained with 16 utterances per mini-batch, thus the batch size of narrow-band training samples (frequencies) is 4112 ($16 \times 257$).
 The Adam \cite{kingma2015adam} optimizer is used with an initial learning rate of 0.001.
 When the validation loss does not decrease in 3 consecutive epochs, the learning rate is halved until it reaches a given minimum of 0.0001.
 Gradient clipping is applied with a threshold of 5.